TrickyFatCat/TrickyAnimationComponents/README.md

 4. Create or use the existing curve float object for the `AnimationCurve` variable;
 5. Setup animation behavior in blueprints;

-#### Parameters
+#### Variables

 1. `InitialState` - the initial state of the animation on begin play;
 2. `AnimationTime` - the length of the animation;
 3. `AnimationCurve` - a float curve object used by the timeline component for the animation.
 It's better to use a curve with length equal 1.f;
+4. `AnimateWholeActor` - if true, the whole actor will be animated.
+Doesn't require call of `SetAnimatedComponents`;
-4. `TransformOffsets` - an array with transform offsets for each scene component in the AnimatedComponents array.
+5. `TransformOffsets` - an array with transform offsets for each scene component in the AnimatedComponents array.
 The number of offsets must be equal to the number of animated components;

 #### Functions